 How to get to Rogers Stadium on TTC and GO Transit

-The easiest way to get there is by taking the TTC to Downsview Park Station or hopping on GO Transit’s Barrie Line to the same stop.
+Ideally, the easiest way to get there would be by taking the TTC to Downsview Park Station or hopping on GO Transit’s Barrie Line to the same stop.
 Once you arrive, follow the signs to the stadium, it’s about a 10-minute walk from the station.

 On-site parking at Rogers Stadium